datlooms/DOT/DEV_CHECKLIST.md

 - RECORD CORRECTION: spec §D.0's '89.8% of missed episodes had no qualifying signal' was computed against raw terrain and is a GATE artifact, not signal absence.
 Restate as a gate decomposition or delete; §D.2 strata, §C.3 step-5 tolerance, §12 and mantra §2 reach figures all need reachable counterparts alongside the raw ones.
 - Same-signal re-fire at N=30 is unreconciled between seats (26.1% vs 27.6%); N=1 and N=5 agree exactly.
 - Every change exercised on the real path at real scale before it is called done.
 Verifying that a function computes is not verifying that anything consumes it.

+---

+## PLAIN-ENGLISH SUMMARY — tick all before running master

+### What this build fixes

+- [ ] 1.
+The pipeline was reading old files from a leftover folder, data from a different dataset entirely.
+It now reads only from the run it just did.
+- [ ] 2.
+A convenience feature chopped the pipeline's own output files into pieces, and the next step then read those broken pieces as if they were real.
+That feature is gone.
+- [ ] 3.
+When counting how many signals agreed at once, the same signal firing repeatedly was counted as several.
+On the same bar it was exactly zero error; it grows to about 15% at a five-bar window and 26% at thirty.
+- [ ] 4.
+The part meant to pick signals never actually ran, and it is not being repaired.
+It is being deleted: nothing chooses signals any more, you do.
+- [ ] 5.
+A safety check on assembled books was wired permanently to "pass".
+It is removed, and those checks move into a separate tool you run against whatever book you build.
+- [ ] 6.
+The test that proves the method works, not just that one book worked, never produced a number.
+It now does.
+- [ ] 7.
+Only two of fifteen stages used more than one processor core.
+All stages get parallelised.
+- [ ] 8.
+One exception: the step that strips near-duplicate signals stays sequential, or duplicates slip through.
+It ships with a proof that the parallel result matches the sequential one exactly.
+- [ ] 9.
+Stages are timed first and parallelised second, so the speed-up is measured rather than guessed.
+- [ ] 10.
+Every long stage prints progress, a heartbeat and an estimated finish time.
+You have twice had to guess whether a healthy run was stuck.
+- [ ] 11.
+The run writes its own log into the output folder, and the console stays readable whether you watch it, pipe it or redirect it.

+### What you are trying to achieve

+12. See the whole reachable map, not occupy it.
+You decide what is worth trading; the tool measures and does not choose.
+13. Keep solos, doubles and triples all firing, gated by conviction rather than thrown away.
+That gating lives in the EA; this build gives you the measurements to set it.
+14. Stop the short side being an afterthought.
+It was never weak, it just never had enough signals to stack.

+### What you will see when it finishes

+- [ ] 15.
+Fourteen books, one per family, every valid signal kept.
+Thousands per family and tens of thousands for the largest: last run 41,148 candidates cleared the filter, over 37,000 of them from a single family.
+- [ ] 16.
+Every signal scored both ungated and gated, so you can see per signal whether the conviction filter helps it, rather than assuming it book-wide.
+- [ ] 17.
+Every row carries a price: how many rows that good come up by chance alone.
+At fifty rows you can eyeball, at thirty-seven thousand you cannot.
+- [ ] 18.
+Coverage against what is actually reachable.
+You hold 82 of 2,298 episodes today, 4.7% on the long side and 2.4% on the short.
+- [ ] 19.
+The unclaimed list: 2,216 episodes you could legitimately trade and do not, each marked whether nothing searched there or nothing could express it.
+- [ ] 20.
+A walk-forward number saying whether your inclusion rule beats chance.
+- [ ] 21.
+A dilution curve in two versions, ranked two different ways, showing what happens to the triple edge as weaker signals join.
+The gap between the two curves is the overfit estimate.
+- [ ] 22.
+Reach stops near 30% of the terrain, the market's clean directional moves, which is already a filtered set.
+That ceiling is the dead-bar filter plus the alternating bias, a trade you chose rather than a fault.
+- [ ] 23.
+The other thirteen families add depth, timing and diversity inside that ceiling.
+They do not add reach.

+### Hold onto this

+- 2,216 unclaimed is what is visible, not what is tradable.
+Reachable only means the bar was eligible and the direction agreed, not that a signal exists there which survives the statistical bars.
+The count of valid triples per episode splits it, and the real number will land well below 2,216.
+- Whether the same-bar edge survives as weaker signals join is unknown until the dilution curve exists.
+That number decides whether the 4x target is real.